-HealthGrades, the publicly traded healthcare ratings organization, said it entered into a definitive agreement to be acquired by private equity firm Vestar Capital Partners V for $294 million.
+HealthGrades, a publicly traded healthcare ratings organization, said it entered into a definitive agreement to be acquired by private-equity firm Vestar Capital Partners V for $294 million.

 The firms said the Vestar affiliate would purchase all 36 million outstanding shares in all-cash tender at a 32% premium over HealthGrades' 30-day average closing stock price.
 The transaction is expected to take place no later than Aug.
 10, a news release from the companies said.

 The offer is contingent upon Vestar's acquisition of at least a majority of HealthGrades shares.
 The board of directors of HealthGrades unanimously approved the acquisition agreement.
 Executive officers of HealthGrades, who own about 21% of the shares, have agreed to sell to Vestar, after which the firm will acquire any remaining shares for $8.20 apiece in a “second-step merger.”